Approaching aging without fear and with confidence is so important, and with some foresight and...

-Read MoreHome Equity Conversion Mortgage
+Home Equity Conversion Mortgage

 If you’re over 62 years old and own your home, you have an opportunity to unlock the power of home equity.

 In order to qualify for a HECM, there are certain requirements that must be met.
-First and foremost, you must be at least 62 years old, typically have anywhere between 55% and 65% home equity, and live in the home for at least 6 months and 1 day every year moving forward.
+First and foremost, you must be at least 62 years old, typically have at least anywhere between 55% and 65% home equity, and live in the home for at least 6 months and 1 day during the year moving forward.
 Additionally, all borrowers must complete counseling from an independent third-party entity approved by the Department of Housing and Urban Development (HUD).
 This counseling provides information on how HECMs (reverse mortgages) work so that borrowers understand all aspects of the process before signing any agreements.

 In order to qualify for a HECM, there are certain requirements that must be met.
-First and foremost, you must be at least 62 years old, typically have anywhere between 55% and 65% home equity, and live in the home for at least 6 months and 1 day every year moving forward.
+First and foremost, you must be at least 62 years old, typically have at least anywhere between 55% and 65% home equity, and live in the home for at least 6 months and 1 day during the year moving forward.
 Additionally, all borrowers must complete counseling from an independent third-party entity approved by the Department of Housing and Urban Development (HUD).
 This counseling provides information on how HECMs (reverse mortgages) work so that borrowers understand all aspects of the process before signing any agreements.

 A HECM can provide additional resources to cover the costs associated with downsizing or relocating.